 DESPITE YEARS OF COLONIAL POLICY and economic devastation for First Nations, many First Nations governments have found ways to succeed.
-A 2003 study by the Harvard Project on American Indian Economic Development and the Native Nations Institute for Leadership, Management, and Policy explored this question: why do some Nations break free from poverty to build prosperous societies while others do not?7 Setting out to discover the conditions for Indigenous economic development, the authors demonstrated that the principles underpinning Indigenous success parallel the principles driving international development.
-Sustainable economic development is not primarily the result of natural resources, education, or geographic location.8 It is the result of Nations developing strong institutions of government that the citizens of those governments recognize and support.9 Strong governance creates the foundation for socioeconomic progress.
+A 2003 study by the Harvard Project on American Indian Economic Development and the Native Nations Institute for Leadership, Management, and Policy explored this question: why do some Nations break free from poverty to build prosperous societies while others do not?
+Setting out to discover the conditions for Indigenous economic development, the authors demonstrated that the principles underpinning Indigenous success parallel the principles driving international development.
+Sustainable economic development is not primarily the result of natural resources, education, or geographic location.
+It is the result of Nations exercising their right to self-governance with the capacity to govern themselves.
+It is the result of Nations developing strong institutions of government that the citizens of those governments recognize and support.
+Strong governance creates the foundation for socioeconomic progress.
 With a solid foundation, growth becomes sustainable.

 It is not enough to have the right to self-determination.
-As Stephen Cornell and Joseph P. Kalt note in Rebuilding Native Nations, "if sovereignty is to lead to economic development, it has to be exercised effectively."10 First Nations governments require not only the right to govern, but also the tools to support good governance.
+As Stephen Cornell and Joseph P. Kalt note in Rebuilding Native Nations, "if sovereignty is to lead to economic development, it has to be exercised effectively."
+First Nations governments require not only the right to govern, but also the tools to support good governance.
 A good framework for governing depends on management policies, practices, transparency, and participation of the government.11

 Governance shapes modern economies and societies across the world.
 The institutions of governance are the formal and informal rules of society, the means of enforcing these rules, and the procedures for mediating conflicts.
-Stable, fair, and transparent laws and processes are the "rules of the game"12 for economies.
-Institutions of governance can create or destroy incentives for individuals and businesses to invest in certain jurisdictions, an environment that can either nourish growth or strangle development.13 If the institutions of governance are strong, they create environments that attract investment.
+Stable, fair, and transparent laws and processes are the "rules of the game" 12 for economies.
+Institutions of governance can create or destroy incentives for individuals and businesses to invest in certain jurisdictions, an environment that can either nourish growth or strangle development.
+13 If the institutions of governance are strong, they create environments that attract investment.
 If institutions of governance are weak, investment will flow towards better opportunities in other jurisdictions.
-Open, effective, and accountable governance removes barriers to growth and creates the conditions for success.14
+Open, effective, and accountable governance removes barriers to growth and creates the conditions for success.
+14